HeroSpha/alx-system_engineering-devops/0x00-shell_basics/README.md

-pwd - command to print working directory ls - command to list all files cd ~ command to go to user's home directory
+pwd - command to print working directory ls - command to list all files cd ~ command to go to user's home directory ls -l command to list all files in long format